Fletcher Allen, a Vermont university hospital and medical center, serves all of

 Online.
 Provides support for male survivors of childhood sexual abuse.
 Welcomes partners, children, parents, siblings and friends.
 Chatrooms, discussion boards and resources.

 Online.
 Provides support for rape, sexual assault and sexual abuse survivors via message boards and chatrooms.

 The Lamplighter Movement

 International.
-92 chapters in 14 countries.
-Provides for individuals who are recovering from any kind of sexual abuse, incest, child sexual abuse, rape, domestic violence and sexual assault.
-Help in starting new local support groups called chapters.
-To find an existing group in ones area click on 'Chapter Locations'.
+92 chapters in 13 countries.
+Support for individuals who are recovering from any kind of sexual abuse, incest, child sexual abuse, rape, domestic violence or sexual assault.
+Help in starting new local chapters.
+To find an existing group in ones area click on 'Chapter Locations.'
 For starting new groups click on 'Start a Group in Your Area' (both on the Navigation section on the upper left).

 The above information was "verified" as correct on the date at the end of each entry.
 Since American Self-Help Group Clearinghouse's database is extensive but staffing is limited and information for these organizations can change, it is not possible to keep every entry in American Self-Help Group Clearinghouse database completely current and accurate.
 Please check with the organizations listed for the most current information.

 For additional information on self-help groups, please visit the American Self-Help Group Clearinghouse web site at http://www.mentalhelp.net/selfhelp

 If you find information that is not current, please contact American Self-Help Group Clearinghouse at: firstname.lastname@example.org

 Copyright © 2013 American Self-Help Group Clearinghouse.
 All rights reserved.